VenkateshDas/text_check/README.md

 A simple tool to validate your english text.
 Currently, supports grammar check for a provided text.

 # TO DO
+- Add documentation to the functions and classes
 - Add test suite
 - Add logger
 - Add text check functionality from a file in the UI